 - Press the Play button (the right facing triangle in the top left of the program).
 Your RTL-SDR software radio should now be set up and ready to use!
 If everything has worked you should be able to start tuning to frequencies.

 - Important!
-Don't forget to also adjust the RF gain settings by pressing the Configure button (looks like a cog/gear) up the top next to the Play button.
+Don't forget to also adjust the RF gain settings by adjusting it in the Source window, in the lower left of SDR#.
 By default the RF gain is set at zero.
 A gain of zero will probably receive nothing but very strong broadcast FM - increase the gain until you start seeing other signals.

-To receive HF signals below 24 MHz with a RTL-SDR Blog V3, please see our V3 users guide.
+To receive HF signals below 24 MHz with an RTL-SDR Blog V3, please see our V3 users guide.

 After getting your RTL-SDR set up with SDR# we recommend investigating the following: